josh-wong/commit-submit-merge-script/README.md

-# auto-commit-submit-merge
+# Automatically commit changes, submit a pull request, and merge the pull request

- A script for automatically committing changes, submitting a pull request, and then merging the pull request.
+This script is for automatically committing changes, submitting a pull request, and then merging the pull request.